 Newly Reported Data – Minnesota

 Six individual plot-scale field experiments were conducted over a total of eight years (MN-1: 1991–1992; MN-2: 2014-2015, MN-3: 2016, MN-4: 2018-2019, MN-5: 2019, MN-6: 2020) on irrigated plots at the Sand Plain Research Farm [SPRF] in Becker, MN (45º 23’ N, 93º 53’ W) (Table 2).
-Mean temperature at this station is 7.1 ºC and mean annual precipitation is 809 mm for the 30-year period from 1981 to 2010 (Arguez et al., 2010).
-The soil at this station is characterized as a Hubbard loamy sand (Sandy, mixed, frigid Entic Hapludolls) and excessively well drained with low available water holding capacity (Hansen & Giencke, 1988; USDA NRCS, 2013).
-Apart from experimental N and variety treatments, all management and cultural practices were managed by the staff at the SPRF in accordance with common practices for the region (Egel, 2017), nutrients were applied based on soil samples and University recommendations (Franzen et al., 2018; Rosen, 2018), and supplemental irrigation was applied based on the University recommended checkbook method (Steele et al., 2010; Wright, 2002).
+Mean temperature at this location is 7.1 ºC and mean annual precipitation is 809 mm for the 30-year period from 1981 to 2010 (Arguez et al., 2010).
+The soil is characterized as a Hubbard loamy sand (Sandy, mixed, frigid Entic Hapludolls) and excessively well drained with low available water holding capacity (Hansen & Giencke, 1988; USDA NRCS, 2013).
+Apart from experimental N and variety treatments, all management and cultural practices were managed by the staff at the SPRF in accordance with common practices for the region (Egel, 2017).
+Nutrients were applied based on soil samples and University recommendations (Franzen et al., 2018; Rosen, 2018), and supplemental irrigation was applied based on the University recommended checkbook method (Steele et al., 2010; Wright, 2002).
 Additional details on experimental procedures for these studies have been previously reported (Table 2).

 A randomized complete block design with three or four replicates was used in each field experiment.
 All studies evaluated at least 3 nitrogen rates (0 – 400 kg N ha-1) for Russet Burbank potato [Solanum tuberosum (L.)], with some studies evaluating additional potato varieties (Table 2).
 Those studies that evaluated multiple varieties had either a factorial design, or split-plot design with variety treatment as the whole-plot and nitrogen treatment as the split-plot.
 Plots in these studies were between 5.4 – 6.4 m wide (6 or 7 x 0.9 m rows) and 6.1 – 9.1 m long.
 Planting density ranged between 36,000 – 48,000 plants ha-1, depending on year and variety.
 Experiments were planted each year in late-April to early-May and were mechanically harvested in mid-September with vines terminated one to two weeks prior to harvest.
 A summary of N management practices and varieties evaluated for each of these studies is given below (Table 3).